Jorge Alves (ice hockey): Professional career

 Alves played professional hockey for the Greenville Grrrowl, South Carolina Stingrays, Charlotte Checkers and Pensacola Ice Pilots of the ECHL and Asheville Aces of the Southern Professional Hockey League (SPHL).
 He played nine games across the two leagues between 2004 and 2007.

 During the 2003–04 season, Alves was hired as an assistant equipment manager of the Carolina Hurricanes of the National Hockey League (NHL).
 He became a full-time equipment manager for the team during the 2012–13 season.

 Alves gained significant attention on December 31, 2016, when he signed a professional try-out contract to serve as a backup goaltender for the Hurricanes in their game later that day, due to the illness of Eddie Läck, who had suffered a concussion.
 While serving as backup, Alves engaged in his regular duties as equipment manager, such as sharpening skates and taping sticks.
 With the Hurricanes losing 3–1 to the Tampa Bay Lightning and the Lightning having iced the puck at the end of the game, Hurricanes' coach Bill Peters put Alves in the net in place of starting goalie Cam Ward for the final seconds of the match.
 He faced no shots in his debut.
-At age 37, Alves became one of the oldest players in NHL history to make their debut, and with 7.6 seconds of action, Alves achieved the second shortest debut in league history, behind Kellan Lain, who recorded a two-second debut in 2014.
-Additionally, Alves set records for both the shortest debut by a goaltender and shortest NHL career, surpassing both Robbie Irons and Christian Soucy, who each played for three minutes in their NHL careers.
+At age 37, Alves became one of the oldest players in NHL history to make their debut, and with 7.6 seconds of action, Alves achieved the third shortest debut in league history, behind Kellan Lain, who recorded a two-second debut in 2014 and Greg Koehler with a four-second debut in 2000.
+Additionally, Alves set a record for the shortest debut by a goaltender, surpassing both Robbie Irons and Christian Soucy, who each played for three minutes in their NHL careers.